desirepath41/visualCaptcha-multiple/README.md

 # visualCaptcha-multiple

 PHP sample for visualCaptcha with multiple captchas.
-[You can also see it live](http://multiple.demo.visualcaptcha.net).

 This is exactly the same as the [PHP Demo](https://github.com/emotionLoop/visualCaptcha-PHP), just with a different HTML to show you multiple captchas work, as long as **each has one form only**.